What Happens When You Pull A Muscle?

 3. Anti Inflammatory Medication

-Pain relieving medication with a focus on anti inflammatory effects may help for you as you recover from your pulled muscle.
+Pain relieving medication with a focus on anti inflammatory effects may help you as you recover from your pulled muscle.

 This won’t just reduce your pain but the swelling you’re experiencing as well.